 The base transceiver station (BTS) is the telecommunications equipment that enables wireless network devices to communicate with one another.
 Wireless communication equipment included in a BTS includes antennas, duplexers, transceivers, and amplifiers.
 A base station controller is in charge of the BTS.
-The lifting of lockdowns in various parts of India has resulted in the realisation of numerous enterprise projects that had been stalled in previous quarters.
+The lifting of lockdowns in various parts of India resulted in the realisation of numerous enterprise projects that had been stalled in previous quarters.
 GPON is a critical sub-product of the Indian Telecom and Networking Products sector due to its low cost and ease of maintenance.
 Enterprise routing revenue increased considerably in 2021 over the previous year.
-In Q1 2021, India's router market rose about 5% year on year.
-The enterprise division accounted for the majority of the growth in the routing segment, with a significant increase of 63% YoY.